av4625/robot_dog/README.md

 * Conan: Package manager for C++.
 Used to get GoogleTest for the unit tests
 * 8 MG90S servos (12 if the stretch goal of positioning in Y space is met)
 * ESP32 38 pin model, with 2 cores wroom-32 (Models with different amounts of
-pins, pins may/may not need changed for other models)
+pins should work, pins may/may not need changed for other models)
 * Power supply for the servos (I use a 2 cell, 7.4v lipo regulated to 6v)
 * 3D Printer